ProtoconNet/protocon-general-doc/docs/cli/seal.rst

 | **EXAMPLE**

-| Here is the example s.t a seal contains a transfer operation for transferring tokens from the multi sig account.
-It requires two fact signatures, but has only one.
+| Here is an example where a seal contains a transfer operation for transferring tokens from the multi sig account.
+It requires two fact signatures, but only has one.

 .. code-block:: json